 - They were fighting a powerful dictatorial, egoistic regime and hence would face extreme hardships, abuse, ridicule and some of them may have to give the final sacrifice for the cause.

 - That despite all provocation and assault, they will keep their fight non-violent and issue based.

-Right from the start, the very day the Great dictator decided that his new Tuglaqi idea cannot have any dissent like the previous many including demonetisation, implementing CAA and revoking article 370, he put the wheels into action in the time tested way to enable a fast track passage of the three farm bills.
+Right from the start, the very day the Great dictator decided that his new Tuglaqi idea cannot have any dissent like the previous many including demonetisation or implementing CAA, he put the wheels into action in the time tested way to enable a fast track passage of the three farm bills.
 After all in Nero’s land, dissent was unwelcome.
 And lo!
 The bills were introduced and passed without much debate in Lok Sabha, where the ruling party enjoys a brute majority and later without practically any debate and despite opposition’s insistence on a full vote since the ruling disposition is still in a minority, by a voice vote in Rajya Sabha to ensure easy passage.
 No committees, panels or state reviews were allowed and the bills were given assent into a law by the President within less than a fortnight of their being introduced in the Parliament by end September 2020.